-Together, these 11 states account for more than a fourth of our country’s total electricity consumption.
-These commitments are helping change the energy landscape — we know America could power itself on renewable energy many times over; we know our country today generates three times more clean, renewable electricity than it did in 2012; we know renewable energy adoption continues to exceed expectations, and that solar, wind and other renewable energy sources provided nearly three-quarters of new electrical generating capacity in 2022.
+Together, these 12 states account for more than a fourth of our country’s total electricity consumption.
+These commitments are helping change the energy landscape — we know America could power itself on renewable energy many times over; we know our country today generates three times more clean, renewable electricity as it did in 2013; we know renewable energy adoption continues to exceed expectations, and that solar, wind and other renewable energy sources provided nearly three-quarters of new electrical generating capacity in 2022.

 In other words, we know a 100% clean energy future is possible — we just have to use all the tools in our toolbox to make it happen.